|Ranking Assumption for 2018 Senate elections|

 the PredictIt probability that the Democrats win the state.

 |# D seats||state||prob|

-If the Democrats win Florida and all the states above it, they will have 51 seats, counting the 2 independents as Democrats, and thus control the Senate.
-According to the ranking assumption, the PredictIt market probablility that they control the Senate is thus 44 percent (the probablity they win Florida).
-This is higher than the PredictIt market-based probability of the Democrats controlling the Senate of 29 percent.
-The market is not quite using the ranking assumption in determining this probability.
-It probably is reflecting the view that even if the Democrats take Florida they could possbily lose some states above it.
+If the Democrats win Texas and all the states above it, they will have 51 seats, counting the 2 independents as Democrats, and thus control the Senate.
+According to the ranking assumption, the PredictIt market probablility that they control the Senate is thus 23 percent (the probablity they win Texas).
+This is close to the PredictIt market-based probability of the Democrats controlling the Senate of 17 percent.
+The market price is thus rougly consistent with the ranking assumption, although a little lower.